susom/ema_assistant/README.md

 - **text-message** -- wording of message to be sent to participant
 - **text-reminder1-message** -- wording of message to be sent as reminder 1 (optional)
 - **text-reminder2-message** -- wording of message to be sent as reminder 2 (optional)
+- **cell-phone-field** - field in project which holds the cell phone number
+- **cell-phone-event** - event where the cell phone field resides

-There is an EMA schedule which specifies the schedule for each window (linked by **window-schedule-name**):
+There is also an EMA schedule which specifies the schedule for each window (linked by **window-schedule-name**):
-Each schedule has the following properies:
+There may be more than one window configuration that links to the same schedule.
+Each schedule has the following properies which specifies the timing of the window:
 - **schedule-name** -- used to link schedule with window
 - **schedule-offsets** - comma separated list of minutes past midnight when texts are sent
 - **schedule-randomize-window** - if entered, a random number between 0 and this value will be generate to add to offset time
 - **schedule-reminders** - comma separated list of the number of minutes after each text is sent that a reminder will be sent.
 Only 2 reminders are currently possible.
 - **schedule-close-offset** - number of minutes after the send time to close the window.
-- **schedule-length** - what is this used for???

 ### Scenario Example
-Person A wakes at 6am and the goal is to start the first survey of the day at 8am.
-But, if the person wakes at 7am, we may want the survey to start at 9am.
-So, during the baseline survey, we ask them when do you typically wake and store the result in a variable.
-Then, the first survey of the day can be adjusted to the person's schedule.
+Person A wakes at 6am and the goal is to start the first survey of the day at 8am (2hr after the person wakes up).

-In this scenario, the first Baseline window would default the start time at 8am but each window after Baseline would start the person's customized start window.
+The 8am time may be set by entering 480 (minutes) in the <b>schedule-offset-default</b> config entry.
+Using the default schedule offset value will send texts to all your participants using this same starting time.

+Another scenario might want the person to receive their message within 30 minutes of waking up.
+In this scenario, we can use the custom start time option but specifying a field in the REDCap project which hold the wake time for your participants.
+This will allow Person A to receive their text at 6:30am and Person B, who wakes up up at 7am to receive their first text at 7:30am.

-Once we have the starting time for surveys set and we have a text number to send the surveys to and the logic to calculate schedules is true, then the schedules will be created for this window.
+Once we have the starting time for surveys determined and we have a text number to send the surveys to and the logic to calculate schedules is true, then the rest of the schedule will be created for this window configuration.

 The send time for each survey instance will be determined and saved for each instance in the window.
 As an example, if the window has 7 days and there are 4 surveys to be sent per day, then 28 instances of the survey